• Skip to primary navigation

 Canmore to Banff by Car

 Driving from Canmore to Banff is the easiest option.
-Note that if you don’t have your own vehicle for this drive, there are currently no options for car rental in Canmore (you will need to get a car rental from Calgary).
+Note that you will need your own vehicle for this drive.
+There are currently no options for car rental in Canmore (we recommend a car rental from Calgary).

 Alberta Drive